chatox/networks-science-course/upf/upf-evaluation.md

 5. including screenshots instead of exporting the images
 6. copy-pasting tables formatted in ASCII
 7. delivering in the wrong format such as .docx
-8. delivering a report that does not look professional at all
+8. delivering a report that is not understandable or does not look professional at all

 #### 2.2.2.
-Code
+Delivering your code

 Identify the authorship and date of your code on the first cell (a markdown cell) of your notebook.
 Include further markdown cells between code cells as needed to explain what your code does.